JackV2020/Domoticz-ToonMonitor/README.md

 Before installing make sure that the requests module is installed : sudo apt-get install python3-requests
-( When already installed it will will skip installation and explain it is already installed )
+( When already installed it will skip installation and explain it is already installed )

 To install the plugin you need to get the contents in your plugin folder :